yszdw/ENSF337-Assignment/README.md

 <font size="8">step2: start playing games</font>

-you can input "1" to start a new game, then you can three options: input "1" to input a move, input "2" to save the game, input "3" to exit the current game.
+you can input "1" in the main menu to start a new game, then you can three options: input "1" to input a move, input "2" to save the game, input "3" to exit the current game.

 ![choice](https://github.com/yszdw/test/blob/main/choice.png)

-<font size="8">if you input "1", you can make a move. </font>
+<font size="8">then if you input "1", you can make a move. </font>

 ![choice1](https://github.com/yszdw/test/blob/main/choice1.png)